bonnie/hamilton_lottery/README.md

 # HamLott
 ### An automated Hamilton lottery app for San Francisco.
-### *UPDATE*: As of April 30, 2017 or so, SHM made the lottery entry pretty much robot-proof, and this app does not work with the current setup.
+### *UPDATE*: As of April 30, 2017 or so, SHM made the lottery entry pretty much robot-proof, and this app does not work with the current site.

 ## License